-Treatment outside of BC: If you require dental care elsewhere in Canada and you obtain services from a qualified dentist, you will be reimbursed at the rates in effect in the province where the services were provided.
-Where services are obtained outside of Canada from a qualified dentist, you will be reimbursed up to the amount that would have been paid had the services been provided in your province of residence.
+Treatment outside of BC: If you require dental care elsewhere in Canada and you obtain services from a qualified dentist, you will be reimbursed based on the dental fee schedule in effect in the province where the services were provided.
+Where services are obtained outside of Canada from a qualified dentist, you will be reimbursed up to the amount that would have been paid had the services been provided in BC.
 To obtain payment, obtain an itemized statement from the dentist and submit it to Pacific Blue Cross.